orangejuice/blog/data/activity/movie-农村少女和中国的6年-2008/record.en.md

   subtitle: 2008 / Japan / Documentary
 ---

-This piece gives a somewhat cursory glance using a simple juxtaposition of materials.
-The planning didn't involve much thought, but it serves as a human observation diary.
-Seeing how these different families under the lens survived in the not too distant past still invokes feelings of reflection.
+The film is somewhat superficial, merely assembling simple materials without much thoughtful planning.
+It presents as a daily observation diary of humanity.
+Seeing how these different families have survived in the not-so-distant past is quite moving.